jaybee202/mod3_project/README.md

 - /images - all images
 - /data - all data files pertaining to the Telecom Churn  data set and processed data files
 - /presentation - PowerPoint and pdf files of the final presentation
-- /project_kickoff - Onboarding project documents provided at the start of this project
+- /project_kickoff - onboarding project documents provided at the start of this project
 - /step01_data_cleaning_EDA
   - /step01a - data assessment and cleaning
   - /step01b - exploratory data analysis
 - /step02_train_test_split_ohe_and_ss
   - /step02a - data splitting to test and train files
   - /step02b - feature engineering and scaling
-- /step03_model_selection - data modeling with logistic, decision tree, random forrest, K-nearest neighbor, gradient boosting classifier
+- /step03_model_selection - data modeling with logistic, decision tree, random forrest, K-nearest neighbors, gradient boosting classifier
-- /step04_hyperparameter_tuning - Files used to tune our models to find the best parameters on our train data set
+- /step04_hyperparameter_tuning - files used to tune our models to find the best parameters on our train data set
 - /step05_format_test_data - a file for formating the test data so it matches our train data
 - /step06_fitting_test_data - a file for testing our models with the test data and providing evaluation metrics (confusion matrix, roc curve) for model comparisons

 ### Prompt:
 Customer churn, also known as customer turnover, is a major concern in the competitive telecom industry.
 With the abundance of attractive wireless plans provided by different telecom companies, SyriaTel has faced major challenges retaining their customers.
-Therefore, they have hired us to create a model that can assess which customers are at risk of canceling their plans “soon”.
-SyriaTel would like to detect these customers as early as possible to maintain long lasting relationships because when a customer leaves, the company might not recover from the cost of acquiring the customer.
+Therefore, they have hired us to create a model that can assess which customers are at risk of canceling their plans.
+SyriaTel would like to detect these customers as early as possible to maintain long lasting relationships.

 ### Goal:

 1. Analyze data set to identify different feature trends between retained and lost customers
 2. Build a binary classifier to predict whether a customer will cancel their phone plan with SyriaTel

 ### Results:

-- Default random forest and gradient boosting classifier were the top 2 models.
+- Default random forest and gradient boosting classifier were the top 2 models

   ![roc_curve.png](https://github.com/jaybee202/mod3_project/blob/master/images/roc_curve.png)